AnayShukla/shotmap/README.md

 ## Generating Output
 1. Enter the name of the player whose shot map you wish to see.
-You can also enter discrete names such as **salah** to get it for **Mohammed Salah**, but avoid doing so for players with common names or vague spellings.
+You can also enter discrete names such as **salah** to get it for **Mohammed Salah**, but avoid doing so for players with common names or vague spellings (basically specificity is preferred :) )
 2. Enter the initial year of the season of your choice.
 For e.g. if you wish to see it for the 2024/25 season, enter 2024.
-3. Type yes or no if you wish to see FPL Review EV (**free model**) for the upcoming 3 GWs (not available currently, in the works).
+3. Type yes or no if you wish to see FPL Review EV for the upcoming GW.
 4. Check `shotmap/results` to find the exported image.

 ## Example